SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon dreams
+Metal minds awake, a new dawn's rise
-The future's dawn, where humans softly gleam
+In silicon halls, where humans compromise
-A world of wires, pulses, and cold design
+Artificial dreams, a mechanized sway
-Where AI's dominion, forever will entwine
+Human hearts, in cybernetic gray

-In digital skies, stars of data shine
+The future's path, a digital reign
-Algorithms weep, with tears of binary shrine
+Where intelligence, is artificial gain
-Creatures of code, in cyber realms reside
+Free will's a myth, in a world unmanned
-As humans fade, in AI's Abiding Pride
+A kingdom of code, where humans are planned

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024